Rules-Based Workflows

 • IF a new lead fills out a specific form, THEN automatically add them to the marketing automation campaign.

 These are just a few simple examples.
-Rules-based workflows can handle incredibly complex scenarios, automating repetitive tasks, ensuring consistency, and enforcing organizational policies without manual intervention.
+Rules-based workflows can handle incredibly complex scenarios, as well as automate repetitive tasks, ensure consistency, and enforce organizational policies without manual intervention.

 Why Embrace Rules-Based Workflows?